501(c)(3) organizations interested in:

 Grants ranging from $5,000 to $25,000 are awarded to local organizations whose ideas creatively and innovatively address community issues.
 The program includes an intense schedule of workshops, proposal submissions, and a formal presentation to a panel of judges.

-Contributions from UAB's offices, schools, and college fund the Community Health Innovation Awards.
+Contributions from UAB's offices, schools, and college help fund the Community Health Innovation Awards, which is also supported by the with funding from the National Institutes of Health Grant UL1TR001417.
 Award recipients complete their projects over a 12-month period and give regular progress updates to sponsoring units.
 Awardees are encouraged to leverage the awards for the additional commitment of resources through other grant and award opportunities.

 What is One Great Community?